|

 Bend Radius

-The radius of a hose measured at the hose centerline.
+The radius of a hose measured at the hose centerline

 Braid

-Metal wire braid on a hose assembly permits the hose assembly a higher
+Metal wire braid on a hose assembly permits the hose assembly a higher pressure capability by acting

-acts to dampen vibrations.
-A second layer of braid may be used to increase
+as a restraint against hose elongation and acts to dampen vibrations.
+A second layer of braid may be

-use of a heavy braid to increase abrasion resistance characteristics.
+deformation.
+Other design considerations may result in the use of a heavy braid to increase abrasion resistance

 Braid Angle